MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/change-channel-for-copilot.md

 > It might take up to 24 hours for the channel change to be completed by the device, assuming devices are online and can connect to the service.

 > [!NOTE]
 > A channel change is a point-in-time activity.
-If you are using Entra ID groups and add devices or users to the group after initiating a channel change, those devices will not be moved automatically.
+If you are using Microsoft Entra ID groups and add devices or users to the group after initiating a channel change, those devices will not be moved automatically.
 You will have to initiate the channel change again.
-There is no need to remove already switched devices from the group.
+There's no need to remove already switched devices from the group.

 ### Validation
 You can validate the implementation by monitoring the following aspects: